 Ingredients prepared for the dish include seafood (such as prawns and fish), vegetables (such as eggplant, asparagus, and sweet potato), and mushrooms (such as Shiitake and Maitake).

 Tempura can be enjoyed in various ways, but we most commonly eat it with Tentsuyu (天つゆ) sauce served separately.

 Tentsuyu is the dipping sauce for Tempura, made by bringing a mixture of dashi (soup stock), mirin (sweet cooking rice wine), and soy sauce to a simmer.

 Tentsuyu often comes with grated Daikon radish, and we usually put it in the sauce before dipping Tempura.

 Tendon is the portmanteau word for Tempura Donburi.

-The general cooking process of Tendon is that just after Tempura is cooked, the deep-fried ingredients are placed on top of steamed plain rice in a bowl, then dressed with a sweetened soy sauce.
+The cooking is generally; once Tempura is ready, the fried ingredients are placed on a warm bowl of white rice and then dressed with a sweetened soy sauce.